 A lot of people will say that you shouldn’t change single player project into MMO game, as in you shouldn’t modify your code.
 This is true to an extent.
 Doing that will add more work.

-However if you aren’t highly skilled whatever language or game engine you’ve picked, then you absolutely should try to make single player prototype first.
-You will learn a lot about game development so when it comes to your MMO then things will confuse you much less.
+However if you aren’t highly skilled in whatever language or game engine you’ve picked, then you absolutely should try to make single player prototype first.
+You will learn a lot about game development so when it comes to your MMO then you will be much less confused.

 Not only that, but you can actually reuse your code.
 Whenever you code system like inventory for your single player, you’re writing code that will also work in your MMO, after slight modifications.
 So you can always copy it later, modify a bit, and it will work.

-Now that you learned how to code single player, it’s time to learn the advanced concepts of multiplayer games.
-At first focus on getting the whatever-framework-you-picked to work, as in try to host a server, login with two players, and make player movement changes visible in both clients.
+Now that you’ve learned how to code single player game, it’s time to make first steps in creation of our MMO game.
+At first focus on getting the whatever-framework-you’ve-picked to work, as in try to host a server, login with two players, and make player movement changes visible in both clients.

 At first you will probably move in one client and the other won’t pick up the position changes, that’s common mistake among newbies and only means that we made some simple, easy to correct mistake.
 Fix this before you start coding your key features.
-Learn strong basics before you try to make your inventory networked, or an database-connected registration system.
+Learn basics before you try to make your inventory networked, or before you create registration system synchronized with database.

-If your game plan was done correctly, then you should have a list of key features that will make or break the game, such as:
+If your game plan was done correctly, then you should have a list of key features that will make your game distinct, such as:

 And so on.
 Your game is all about its main features.
 This is why most MMORPGs are so lame.
 They have nothing new in them.
 Just leveling up, hunting mobs, and doing some boring quests.
 If your game has unique features in it, then you’re already above 80% of competition.

-The reason why you should make singleplayer prototype first, and then make simple things like movement work through internet, is because all the things you will code (well, almost all) will be networked as in they will have to work for every player, e.g. taking loot from dead monster has to be an option in every game client not just one.
+The reason why you should make singleplayer prototype first, and then make simple things like movement work through internet, is because all the things you will code (well, almost all) will be networked as in they will have to work for every player, e.g. situation where one person takes loot from dead monster has to be a change visible in every client, not just one.

 If you have key features done and some neat models, textures and visuals, then its time to create screenshots, video trailer, and create a community that will not only motivate you to finish your work but also will positively influence your marketing.